Contact

 But this doesn’t have to be, and shouldn’t be based on blind faith.
 It should be built on tangible data, real results, and a long-term strategy to keep everything in place where its needs to be.

-Channel loyalty programmes can and do become one of the most worthwhile tools you can think about.
-A programme that covers the entire length of the chain, rather than one particular link, will enable you to develop a robust loyalty framework that exists within the very core of your business strategy.
+Channel loyalty programs can and do become one of the most worthwhile tools you can think about.
+A program that covers the entire length of the chain, rather than one particular link, will enable you to develop a robust loyalty framework that exists within the very core of your business strategy.

 Repeat customers are far more valuable than new customers.
 New customers only show value at the point-of-sale, while long-term, returning customers know you and your brand – your products and services – and what makes you unique and worth shouting about.
 This is why B2B retention is so vital.